aaditya-desai1/Hackathon/README.md

 - 🤖 **AI-Driven Chart Recommendations** - Get smart suggestions for the best chart types for your specific data
 - 🔄 **Real-time Updates** - See changes reflected immediately as you modify your data or visualization settings
 - 📱 **Responsive Design** - Works seamlessly across desktop and mobile devices
+- 🔒 **Secure Data Handling** - Enterprise-grade security for your sensitive data

 ## 🖼️ Screenshots